Turkey's Erdogan says Khashoggi recordings 'appalling', shocked Saudi intelligence

 Saudi Arabia’s prosecutor Saud al-Mojeb has since said Khashoggi’s killing was planned in advance, although another Saudi official said Prince Mohammed had no knowledge of the specific operation.

-Reporting by Daren Butler; Editing by Dominic Evans
+Reporting by Daren Butler; Editing by Dominic Evans and Andrew Heavens